MayureshPG1/VisualSimilarityImageSearch/readme.md

     - VGG10(0.81), ResNet101(0.8), ResNet152(0.82)
     - *Thus with so much added complexity GAN results are not significantly better.*
   - Also, the difference in the precision of different CNN models will vary based input dataset
-    - As these models are trained on a different dataset.
-So it's always a guess how generic filters are of a specific CNN model for your dataset.
+    - Basically a pre-trained model is trained on specific dataset.
+Model 'learns' filters based on given dataset.
+If different dataset is passed to same CNN model results may vary. i.e. we don't know how generic the filters of pre-trained models are.
     - You can always train your CNN model with your dataset (in our case fashion).
     - Or get a pre-trained CNN model on a similar dataset. i.e. FashionNet.
   - There are practical considerations too